-- 1. Remove the cover (3) from the coarse cleaner. - 2.
-Renew or clean the filter element. - Note: There is always a risk that the filter element will be damaged during cleaning.
+- 1. Remove the side cover from the air cleaner. - 2.
+Renew or clean the element. - Note: Cleaning the element always entails a risk of damaging it.
 The element can only be cleaned a maximum of four times.
-After cleaning, it has poorer dust capacity than a new filter element. - 3.
+After cleaning, it has poorer dust capacity than a new element. - 3.
 Mark the filter when it has been cleaned.

-Cleaning the filter element
+Cleaning the element

-- Carefully blow the filter element clean using dry compressed air from the inside. - Note: The filter element must not be washed with water.
+- Carefully blow the filter element clean using dry compressed air from the inside. - Note: This filter element must not be washed with water.